LGBTQ + Terminology

 Questioning – someone who is questioning what their sexual orientation or gender identity is.

-Sexual orientation – describes the gender(s) someone is attracted to, romantically and/or sexually.
+Sexual orientation – describes the gender(s) someone is sexually attracted to.

-Singular ‘they’ – used by many non-binary individuals as a personal pronoun.
+Singular ‘they’ – used by many non-binary and genderqueer individuals as a personal pronoun.

-Straight – a person who is solely attracted to the opposite sex to their own.
+Straight – a person who is solely attracted to the opposite sex.